Kentucky Fried Chicken in North Carolina explodes, blast caught on camera

 Breaking News Emails

-Surveillance video caught the moment a Kentucky Fried Chicken in North Carolina exploded, reducing the fast-food restaurant to rubble.
+Surveillance video caught the moment a Kentucky Fried Chicken restaurant in North Carolina exploded, reducing it to rubble.

 There have been no reports of injuries, authorities said.